 In the current and previous years, Livv Housing Group has treated income generated by solar panels as trading in nature.
-If this was treated as miscellaneous in nature, tax would become payable of £80,034 and would be treated as a prior year tax charge.
+If HMRC were to challenge the approach taken and determine that the income should be treated as miscellaneous in nature, tax would become payable of £87,800 and would be treated as a prior year tax charge.